veronicawhxy/CS230propject/README.md

 ## Introduction
 Growing research body has shown that image-tampering has become a salient strategy for fake news.
 To address this problem, we researched on ResNet-50 and VGG-16 models, implemented with the pretrained weights for ImageNet, and retrained on the CASIA dataset.

-This repository stored the codes, plots and results of this project.
+This repository stored the codes of this project.

+## Folder Structure
+* Baseline: codes in using the baseline model (shallow neural network with three layers of CNNs)
+* ResNet50: codes in using the ResNet-50 structure (using pretrained weights vs retraining, different hyperparameters)
+* VGG16

 ## Authors
 * Veronica Wang